 Mottainai is the feeling of regret when you lose something or have a waste.
 It can be used to repudiate material waste but can also refer to the attitudes and actions of other people.

 Japan is an island nation with few natural resources.
 Traditionally, the Japanese are careful not to waste food and to take care of the things they own.
-The word encompasses waste of any kind, even the emotional and spiritual.
+The word encompasses waste of any nature, even emotional and spiritual.

 3. Ganbatte [がんばって]

-Ganbatte is a word that can be translated as “do your best!”.
-It's the Japanese ethic of giving your all.
+Ganbatte is a word that can be translated as “do your best!”
+It is the Japanese ethic of giving your all.
 In Japan, doing your best is highly respected.
-This explains why the Japanese love to work so much.
+This explains why the Japanese enjoy working so much.

-When the person is going through a difficult time and needs to fight, this word can be a good encouragement.
+When a person is going through a tough time and needs to fight, this word can be a good encouragement.
 We recommend reading: What is the true meaning of Ganbatte?

 It can be translated as: